h0lad/LoRaPowerBox/README.md

 ## Features

-- 3.9-18V solar input range, with survival up to 26 V
+- 3.9-18V input range, with survival up to 26 V
 - Up to 3.2A input current (IBUS)
 - Up to 2A battery charge current (IBAT)
 - Up to 3.5A system output current (ISW), limited to 1.5A @ 3.3V by the TPS631000